sainik-developer/SpEl-cross-field-validator/README.md

     }
 }
 ```
-A default set of validator is implemented by hibernate community.

-It came up with an extendable framework which allows user to implement their requirements when default validators does not support so user can extends it.
+Default validators are implemented by hibernate community.
+Framework allows user to implement their requirements when default validators don't support the validation constraints.
-These are validators specified in
+Default validators are below
 |                 |                   |               |                |
 |---------------- | ----------------- | ------------- | -------------- |
 | AssertFalse     | Future            | NotBlank      | Pattern        |